vatpac-technology/sops/docs/controller-skills/military.md

     **ARA**: "Viper, Climb to F340"
     **VIPR**:  "Climb to F340, Viper"

-You may issue issue individual control instructions to a formation, in intrest of safety when they are conducting an approach.
+You may issue issue individual control instructions to a formation when necessary.

 !!! phraseology
-    **ARA**: "VIPR12, extend downwind due to company traffic on base" **VIPR12**: "Extend Downwind"
+    **ARA**: "VIPR12, extend downwind"
+    **VIPR12**: "Extend downwind, VIPR12"

 You must consider the formation to be broken and process aircraft individually when the formation aircraft:

 - elect to carry out touch and go landings;
 - are required to go around;
 - elect to carry out individual activities